dscho/xkcd/content/comics/2025-7-11-building-a-fire.md

 Megan: I think my wiring wasn't up to code.

-Cueball: AAAAA!!
+Cueball: *AAAAA!*

-Megan: ... and that's how you build a fire!
+Megan: ...and that's how you build a fire!